Etched carnelian beads: Local Mesopotamian creations (Akkadian and Ur III periods, circa 2100 BCE)

 Some of the designs on the etched carnelian beads found in Mesopotamia are also typically Mesopotamian, and have no equivalent in the Indus region, such as stepped patterns, guilloché designs, or a Mesopotamian sun symbol in one case.
-This again suggests the existence of Mesopotamian workshops dedicated to the creation of some local designs of etched carnelian beads, the carnelian material itself most probably coming from the Indus region.
+This again suggests the existence of Mesopotamian workshops dedicated to the creation of some local designs of etched carnelian beads, with the carnelian material itself most probably coming from the Indus region.